What is Pattern 83?

 As the biggest Western power, South African soldiers and mercenaries in particular played a dominant role in combatting these 'brushfire' conflicts.

-Guerilla forces armed with little more than AKMs and sandals were running circles around their western counterparts.
+Even with new kit, guerilla forces armed with little more than AKMs and sandals were running circles around their western counterparts.
 There was a clear need for something better.

 In the mid to late 70s, the SADF began experimenting with new, intermediate caliber service rifles and innovative, lightweight field gear.